Official Filmmaking Rules

 - Securing Equipment

 - Scouting/Securing Locations

-- Animation and special effects are permitted, but must be created during the 48 hour time period.
+- Post-production and special effects are permitted, but they must be begun and finished during the 48 hour time period, and overlayed over machinima footage.
 (Note: Stock footage as part of a special effect in a third party special effects program is permissible.)